 Research is a key development component by most governments.
 Tax being one of the key contributors to government revenue attracts a lot of research focus by the government.

-Any research findings that may result in findings that point out to lower tax compliance many trigger tax audits by the tax authority.
+Any research findings that may result in lower tax compliance may trigger tax audits by the tax authority.

 j) Research by tax authorities

-Most tax authorities have a research department whose central aim is to conduct research whose findings are utilized to inform on various tax decisions.
+Most tax authorities have a research department whose central aim is to conduct research whose findings are utilised to inform on various tax decisions.

 k) Market surveillance by tax authorities